albert97/Snippet_Tech/_posts/2021-03-08-A-Review-Of-Blockchain-White-Paper.md

  <h2 class="section-heading">Disclaimer:  </h2>
  In this post, I will review the Blockchain white paper - [Bitcoin: A Peer-to-Peer Electronic Cash System](https://bitcoin.org/bitcoin.pdf).
 The paper is regarded as the first system utilising Blockchain technology.
 My goal is to understand Blockchain as a technology forward, and it has nothing to do with investing in Bitcoins.
 For the later, reddit may be a great place

+ <h2 class="section-heading"> Some words before I start:  </h2>
+ After reading the paper, unsurprisingly, the extent of the topic may be beyond my comprehension.
+I therefore, will try to address the concepts of Hash, Distributed Computing, maybe B-money before moving into Blockchain.
+From the paper, it seems to be Bitcoin was purely an incentive scheme, and Blockchain was the main concept of the paper.
+Hence, I am a little puzzled why the title were "Bitcoin (Rather than Blockchain): A Peer-to-Peer Electronic Cash System". anyway,let's dive in.

+ <h2 class="section-heading"> Hash Function:  </h2>
+ A hash function is any function that can be used to map data of arbitrary size to fixed-size values.
+The values returned by a hash function are called hash values, hash codes, digests, or simply hashes.
+The values are usually used to index a fixed-size table called a hash table.
+Use of a hash function to index a hash table is called hashing or scatter storage addressing.

+The paper proposed the usage of SHA-256 as a way to allow extensive computational work (therefore acting as a proof of work).
+SHA-256 falls into the family of SHA-2.
+SHA-2 (Secure Hash Algorithm 2) is a set of cryptographic hash functions designed by the United States National Security Agency (NSA) and first published in 2001.
+They are built using the Merkle–Damgård construction, from a one-way compression function itself built using the Davies–Meyer structure from a specialized block cipher.